Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 Raising these two boys has been just as successful as with Bailey and Charli.

-Each boy has there own character.
 Cooper is a big softy and would make an awesome therapy dog.
-He just wants to kiss you and lie on you.

-Tucker is more adventurous and is my shadow.
 He follows me everywhere and will even choose me over spending time with the other dogs.

 Again, both dogs are very bonded to us yet enjoy each others company.
-There has never been any aggression between them.

 Important Take Aways About Cavapoo Littermate Syndrome

-Yes, you can most definitely raise two siblings from the same litter but it is very important that you do it responsibly.
+Yes, you can most definitely raise two Cavapoo siblings from the same litter but it is very important that you do it responsibly.

-- If you want to buy two pups so that you don’t need to spend time with them and they can look after each other without much involvement from you then please do not do it.
+- If you want to buy two puppies so that you don’t need to spend time with them and they can look after each other without much involvement from you then please do not do it.
 You are inviting major problems.

 - Walking each puppy separately has to happen.
 It is really important.